nnsW3/particle-flutter/README.md

 Particle Wallet is not an independent wallet—it is a wallet infrastructure plugged into apps or wallets.

-Particle AA support Account Abstraction
+Particle AA supports Account Abstraction

 ## iOS Cocoapods requires